On the Impact of Control Signaling in RIS-Empowered Wireless Communications

 \subsubsection{Algorithmic errors}

-For the \gls{bsw} paradigm, a communication outage occurs when no configuration in the beam sweeping codebook satisfies the target \gls{kpi}, and in the case of overestimation error, which now occurs if the selected configuration provides an actual \gls{snr} lower than the target one, knowing that the estimated \gls{snr} was higher.
-These events are mutually exclusive, and hence their probability results in
+For the \gls{bsw} paradigm, an outage event occurs when no configuration in the \gls{BSW} codebook satisfies the target \gls{kpi}, and when the selected configuration provides an \gls{snr} lower than the target one, although the estimated \gls{snr} was higher; we denote the latter as the overestimation event.
+These two events are mutually exclusive, and hence, their probability is